Set Your PowerPoints on Stun

 Q: I didn’t get any questions during a recent demo, and two of the key audience members spent a lot of time e-mailing on a tablet or texting on a phone.
 What can I do when a prospects starts to multi-task?

-A: If you have a whiteboard or flip chart ask them to sketch an answer to a question.
-If you open with a very brief intro that confirms their critical business issue and the capabilities they are looking for it’s less likely they will tune you out.
+A: If you have a whiteboard or flip chart, ask them a question and let them use it to sketch an answer.
+If you open with a very brief intro that confirms their critical business issue and the capabilities they are looking for, it’s less likely they will tune you out.

-If you are not sure what business challenge they are looking for help with open with some questions of them about what they are using now, what their current workflow looks like, and where they are looking for help.
-Diagnose before you prescribe and you should be able to get their attention.
-If that does not work then you may be a “check in the box” that they have talked to enough vendors (also know as “column fodder” where they can compare your offering to several others including their first choice).
+If you are not sure what business challenge they are looking for help with, open with some questions about what they are using now, what their current workflow looks like, and where they are looking for help.
+Diagnose before you prescribe, and you should be able to get their attention.
+If that does not work, then you may be a “check in the box” that they have talked to enough vendors (also known as “column fodder,” where they can compare your offering to several others, including their first choice).

 Another alternative for a large group is to offer a menu of features or capabilities and ask for a show of hands to prioritize what you should show first.